 Yes! boostCBD products have no known contraindications and can safely be administered alongside the other medications your pet is on.
 We would always recommend consulting with your vet when introducing boostCBD products into your pet’s daily regimen.

-boostCBD offers FREE shipping within the U.S. for all orders – no matter the amount!
+boostCBD offers FREE shipping within the U.S. for orders over $75.
+We ship via first class package USPS.
+You will receive an email with your tracking number within 24 hours of processing.
 We are not responsible for lost, stolen, or packages shipped to the wrong address.
 At checkout, please be sure to use the correct shipping address.